cpra/dlvc2016/assignments/general.md

 The submission deadlines are stated in the individual assignments.
 These deadlines are hard: you will no longer be able to change a submission folder after the deadline has passed.
 So please don't start uploading your submission five minutes before the deadline.

+In case you miss the submission deadline, you can submit later via email to dlvc@caa.tuwien.ac.at.
+The following point reductions apply:

+* Until 24h after deadline: -25%
+* Until 48h after deadline: -50%
+* Until 72h after deadline: -75%
+* Afterwards: -100%

+**You have to submit every assignment within one week after the deadline.
+If you don't, you will fail the course.**

 ## Plagiarism ##

 Do not copy code from other students or the web.
 If we find out that you do, you will get 0 points.